 - +44 (0)1865 226394 (fax +44 (0)1865 251075)

-Founded by Bertram Mandelbrote in the 1970’s
+Founded by Dr Bertram Mandelbrote in the 1970’s.

 Brain imaging is an important part of understanding how psychotropic drugs work and we have collaborations with the IMANOVA PET Institute at the Hammersmith Hospital and with the Oxford Centre for Functional Imaging of the Brain (FMRIB).
 Our current work focuses on the clinical application of magnetic resonance imaging (MRS).
 We are using MRS to measure levels of certain neurometabolites that are important for energy production; this has enabled us to study the brain chemistry of chronic fatigue syndrome, as well as the symptoms of fatigue experienced by some patients recovering from COVID-19.

 Lithium is still the best mood stabiliser for patients with bipolar disorder.
 However, it has some problematic long-term side effects and is not well-tolerated.
 In collaboration with colleagues in the University Department of Pharmacology we are exploring the potential of a safe antioxidant drug called ebselen as a lithium mimetic.
 Our initial studies suggest some efficacy of ebselen in the treatment of mania and we are currently assessing its effects in patients with depression.

 Real-world outcomes of concomitant antidepressant and statin use in primary care patients with depression: a population-based cohort study.

 De Giorgi R. et al, (2023), BMC Med, 21